MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/fail-to-mount-azure-disk-volume.md

 ### Cause: Disk and node hosting pod are in different zones

 In AKS, the default and other built-in StorageClasses for Azure disks use [locally redundant storage (LRS)](/azure/storage/common/storage-redundancy#locally-redundant-storage).
 These disks are deployed in [availability zones](/azure/aks/availability-zones).
-If you use the node pool in AKS with [availability zones](/azure/aks/availability-zones), and the pod is scheduled on a node that's in another availability zone than the disk, you may get this error.
+If you use the node pool in AKS with availability zones, and the pod is scheduled on a node that's in another availability zone than the disk, you may get this error.

 To resolve this error, use one of the following solutions:

 ### Solution 1: Ensure disk and node hosting the pod are in the same zone

-To make sure the disk and node that host the pod are in the same availability zone, use [node affinity](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes-using-node-affinity/).
+To make sure the disk and node that hosts the pod are in the same availability zone, use [node affinity](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes-using-node-affinity/).

 Refer to the following command as an example: